What are the Benefits of Bhujangasana?

 What are some variations of bhujangasana?

-A few different variations of this pose can be used to make it more challenging or easier, depending on your experience level.
+Using a few different variations, you can make this pose more challenging or easier depending on your experience level.

 1. Cobra pose – Slowly lean your head and chest back once you have mastered the basic posture and feel comfortable and balanced.
 Keep your elbows lifted while pressing the upper arms into the floor to lift into an inverted V shape.

-2. Locust pose – To come into the locust pose, bring the torso back over the stomach on all fours with palms down and stretch legs back.
+2. Locust pose—To come into the locust pose, bring the torso back over the stomach on all fours with palms down and stretch the legs back.
 Keep the legs together and press into all four fingers, lifting the feet away from the floor.

-3. Side Plank – After coming to all fours with palms down, lift your body on your right hand and stack your left foot on top of the right so that you are now in a side plank pose bhujangasana.
-Lift your head or keep it level depending on your strength or balance ability.
+3. Side Plank—After coming to all fours with palms down, lift your body on your right hand and stack your left foot on top of the right so that you are now in a side plank pose, Bhujangasana.
+Depending on your strength or balance ability, lift your head or keep it level.

-Once this is mastered, lift the other arm straight up toward the ceiling holding onto the wrist with the opposite hand to fa or T shape the body.
-With hands facing down towards mat instead of back towards hips, bend arm that is touching mat (closest to hip) at elbow keeping forearm vertical and let upper arm reach out wide as possible while keeping shoulder down.
+Once mastered, lift the other arm straight toward the ceiling, holding onto the wrist with the opposite hand to shape the body fa or T. With hands facing down towards the mat instead of the back towards the hips, bend the arm touching the mat (closest to the hip) at the elbow, keeping the forearm vertical, and let the upper arm reach out as wide as possible while keeping the shoulder down.

-4. Camel pose – To do the camel pose, start in a kneeling position with your back flat and legs hip-width apart.
+4. Camel pose—Kneel with your back flat and legs hip-width apart to do the camel pose.
 Place your hands on your hips and slowly arch your back, reaching for the sky.
 Don’t let your head drop; keep looking upward.
 Hold for 30 seconds to 1 minute, then release.

-5. Child’s pose – This is a resting pose that can be used at any time to take a break from more challenging poses or to calm the mind and body after an intense session.
-Come into the child’s pose by sitting on your heels with your big toes touching, then bending forward until your forehead rests on the floor (or as close as you can get).
+5. Child’s pose – This resting pose can be used anytime to take a break from more challenging poses or to calm the mind and body after an intense session.
+Come into the child’s pose by sitting on your heels with your big toes touching, then bending forward until your forehead rests on the floor (or as close as you can).

-Extend your arms out before you, keeping palms flat on the floor.
+Extend your art before you, keeping your palms flat on the floor.

 What are some precautions to take when doing bhujangasana?